Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 In our acid Ozark soil, wild strawberries grow under cedar and pines.
 I would think tame berries would do as well.
-Blueberries love acid soil and so do azaleas.
-Google search plants for acid soil and see what else comes up.
-Good luck.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 If I remove the pine needles from my raised flower garden, will the flowers be alright with just a few needles here and there?
 I've been reading the articles about flowers and shrubs that are compatible with living under pine trees.
 My friend and my husband both said the needles are acidic and shouldn't be left in the garden.
 If I keep them cleared out of the garden in the fall when they begin to drop, will that help keep the soil from being too acidic?

 University of Wisconsin-Extension, Cooperative Extension: Pine Needles Cause Acid Soil Fact or Fiction

 Believe it or not, this is fiction, a myth.
 Pine needles do not make the soil more acidic.
 This bit of garden lore is so common that almost everyone believes it, including many professionals.

 If you still have concerns, you can but a kit to test your soil's ph for 3 or 4 dollars.

 I have an old Singer Featherweight, and it has been a trusty machine.
 I was sewing with no problems what so ever, but all of a sudden it decided not to sew.
 The needle remains threaded and enters and exits the material, but no stitch is left behind.